MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-s2s.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 08/12/2019
+ms.date: 01/07/2020
 ms.author: sethm
 ms.lastreviewed: 05/07/2019
 ---

 # Configure IPsec/IKE policy for site-to-site VPN connections

-This article walks through the steps to configure an IPsec/IKE policy for site-to-site (S2S) VPN connections in Azure Stack.
+This article walks through the steps to configure an IPsec/IKE policy for site-to-site (S2S) VPN connections in Azure Stack Hub.

 >[!NOTE]
-> You must be running Azure Stack build **1809** or later to use this feature.
-If you're currently running a build prior to 1809, update your Azure Stack system to the latest build before proceeding with the steps in this article.
+> You must be running Azure Stack Hub build **1809** or later to use this feature.
+If you're currently running a build prior to 1809, update your Azure Stack Hub system to the latest build before proceeding with the steps in this article.

 ## IPsec and IKE policy parameters for VPN gateways

 The IPsec and IKE protocol standard supports a wide range of cryptographic algorithms in various combinations.
-To see which parameters are supported in Azure Stack so you can satisfy your compliance or security requirements, see [IPsec/IKE parameters](azure-stack-vpn-gateway-settings.md#ipsecike-parameters).
+To see which parameters are supported in Azure Stack Hub so you can satisfy your compliance or security requirements, see [IPsec/IKE parameters](azure-stack-vpn-gateway-settings.md#ipsecike-parameters).

 This article provides instructions on how to create and configure an IPsec/IKE policy and apply to a new or existing connection.